-The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying audited consolidated statements of financial position as at December 31, 2017 and 2016 and the consolidated statements of comprehensive (loss) income, changes in shareholders' equity and cash flows for the years ended December 31, 2017, 2016 and 2015, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements for the three months ended March 31, 2018, audited consolidated statement of financial position as at December 31, 2017 and 2016 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years ended December 31, 2017, 2016 and 2015, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.

-Financial information in this MD&A is prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and all dollar amounts are expressed in United States dollars unless otherwise indicated.
+Financial information in this MD&A is prepared in accordance with International Accounting Standards 34 Interim Financial Reporting ("IAS 34") based upon the principles of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and all dollar amounts are expressed in United States dollars unless otherwise indicated.

-All information contained in the MD&A is as of March 28, 2018 unless otherwise indicated.
+All information contained in the MD&A is as of May 9, 2018 unless otherwise indicated.